Klapmeier brothers: 1990s: ST50, factory, SR20, company innovation and flight-testing

 In the early 1990s, sales of the VK-30 were dwindling down; it became a market failure.
 By the time they discontinued production in the middle of the decade they had sold and shipped out 40 kits, of which only 13 were finished and flown.
 Towards the end of 1991, the brothers began to question their goals and started thinking about their lifelong dream of getting into the world of certified aircraft.
 Alan began making sketches for the ST-50, a five-seat single-engine turboprop.
 Dale wanted something simpler and began fiddling with a concept that was to evolve into the SR20.

-Towards the mid '90s, Cirrus started designing the ST-50 under contract to Israeli aircraft manufacturer IsrAviation.
-The aircraft was configured like the VK-30 but was powered by a Pratt & Whitney Canada PT6-135, in place of the piston engine used in the VK-30.
-The prototype was first flown on December 7, 1994.
+Cirrus started developing the ST-50 in the mid 1990s under contract to Israeli aircraft manufacturer IsrAviation.
+The aircraft was configured like the VK-30 but was powered by a Pratt & Whitney Canada PT6-135 engine, in place of the piston engine used in the VK-30.
+The ST-50 prototype was first flown on December 7, 1994.
 During the beginning of that year, Alan and Dale moved the company from their headquarters in Baraboo to a 30,000-square-foot research and development facility in Duluth, Minnesota, bringing 35 employees with them and hiring another 15 at once.
 They began work on the Cirrus SR20, a four-passenger, single-engine, piston-powered composite aircraft.
-That's when Cirrus released its new marketing campaign: "Hangar X".
-It displayed a secret facility with nothing but a dim light and slightly cracked door.
+Cirrus then released its new marketing campaign: "Hangar X", displaying a secret facility with nothing but a dim light and slightly cracked door.
 Inside was the "mysterious to-be-certified aircraft", but its unveiling would not come for a few more months, during the summer of 1994.
+The Klapmeier brothers and their team took much inspiration from the automotive industry while designing the airplane's interior.

-Around this time, the brothers had the roles of Alan traveling around the country looking for investors and raising the capital Cirrus needed to certify the SR20, and Dale staying back at the factory overseeing operations by keeping the design, testing and production moving.
+Starting at this time, the brothers held the roles of Alan traveling around the country looking for investors and raising the capital Cirrus needed to certify the SR20 (known as "Mr. Outside"), and Dale staying back at the factory overseeing operations by keeping the design, testing and production moving (known as "Mr. Inside").

-The first prototype of the SR20 made its maiden flight in March 1995.
+The first SR20 prototype made its maiden flight on March 21, 1995.
 The following year, the company broke ground on a 67,500-square-foot manufacturing facility in Grand Forks, North Dakota.
 In 1997, Cirrus started assembly of its first production prototype and added another 80,000-square-feet onto their Duluth facility for manufacturing purposes.